-Executive Sun 1mary4 Section I: Food Laws Section II: Labeling Requirements6 Section III: Packaging and Container Regulations10 Section IV: Food Additives Regulations 10 Section V: Pesticides and Other Contaminants10 Section VI: Other Requirements, Regulations, and Registration Measures11 Section VII: Other Specific Standards and Laws15 Section VIII: Geographical Indicators, Trademarks, Brand Names, and Intellectual Property Rights Section IX: Import Procedures 15 Section X: Trade Facilitation 18 Appendix I: Government Regulatory Key Agency Contacts 19 Appendix II: Other Import Specialist Technical Contacts Appendix III: Food Products that Can Be Subject to Regulated Price Controls 25
+Executive Sum mary 4 Section I: Food Laws 4 Section II: Labeling Requirements 6 Section III: Packaging and Container Regulations 10 Section IV: Food Additives Regulations 10 Section V: Pesticides and Other Contaminants 10 Section VI: Other Requirements, Regulations, and Registration Measures 11 Section VII: Other Specific Standards and Laws 15 Section VIII: Geographical Indicators, Trademarks, Brand Names, and Intellectual Property Rights 15 Section IX: Import Procedures 15 Section X: Trade Facilitation 18 Appendix I: Venezuelan Regulatory Key Agency Contacts 19 Appendix II: Other Import Specialist and Technical Contacts 24 Appendix III: Food Products Potentially Subject to Regulated Price Controls 25

-DISCLAIMER: This report was prepared by the Office of Agricultural Affairs of the USDA Foreign Agricultural Service.
-While every possible care was taken in the preparation of this report, the information provided may not be completely accurate either because policies have changed since its preparation, or because clear and consistent information about these policies were not available.
+DISCLAIMER: This report was prepared by the Office of Agricultural Affairs of the USDA Foreign Agricultural Service, for U.S. exporters of domestic food and agricultural products.
+While every possible care was taken in the preparation of this report, the information provided may not be completely accurate either because policies have changed since its preparation, or because clear and consistent information about these policies was not available.
 It is highly recommended that U.S. exporters verify all import requirements with their foreign customers, who are typically best equipped to research such matters with local authorities, before any goods are shipped.
 FINAL IMPORT APPROVAL OF ANY PRODUCT IS SUBJECT TO THE IMPORTING COUNTRY'S RULES AND REGULATIONS AS INTERPRETED BY BORDER OFFICIALS AT THE TIME OF PRODUCT ENTRY.